Rubinov.png

 Education: PhD in Anthropology from Princeton University; MA in International Development & Social Change from Clark University; MA in Anthropology from Princeton University; BA in Anthropology from Cornell University

-Recent projects include: Rockefeller Philanthropy Advisors, Open Society Foundations, Center for a New Economy, PBLWorks, Coro Northern California, JVS, Northern California Grantmakers, The James Irvine Foundation, Clean Energy Works, Robert Wood Johnson Foundation, Fund for Nonviolence
+Recent projects include: Rockefeller Philanthropy Advisors, Open Society Foundations, Center for a New Economy, PBLWorks, Coro Northern California, JVS, Northern California Grantmakers, The James Irvine Foundation, Clean Energy Works, Equity Learning Lab, Fund for Nonviolence, Tisch College of Civic Life at Tufts University, Boston Opportunity Agenda, United Way of Greater Cleveland, Springboard to Opportunities, CFLeads

 Personal interests include: Backpacking, bicycle touring, banjo, Soviet design